Alcohol Overdose: Causes, Risk, Signs and How to Prevent It

 Alcohol overdose, also known as alcohol poisoning, happens when an individual consumes a huge amount of alcohol in a short period, leading to severe impairment of bodily functions.
 It is considered a medical emergency and needs immediate attention.

-As the Minnesota Department of Health put it, alcohol poisoning, or alcohol overdose, occurs when a person consumes alcohol faster than their liver can process it.
-Once the liver is overwhelmed, it can no longer metabolize alcohol as it should.
-The symptoms of an alcohol overdose can include severe confusion, vomiting, seizures, slow and irregular breathing, hypothermia, unconsciousness, and, in extreme cases, death.
+As the Minnesota Department of Health put it, alcohol poisoning, or alcohol overdose, occurs when a person consumes alcohol faster than their liver processes it.
+Once the liver is overwhelmed, it no longer metabolizes alcohol as it should.
+The symptoms of an alcohol overdose include severe confusion, vomiting, seizures, slow and irregular breathing, hypothermia, unconsciousness, and, in extreme cases, death.

 According to the CDC, there are 2,200 alcohol poisoning deaths each year in the US.
 These alarming numbers reflect the urgent need for increased awareness and education on the dangers of excessive alcohol consumption, as well as stronger support systems to prevent such tragedies.